 Summary: An expat or expatriate is a person who lives outside of his or her native country or the country in which they grew up.

 There are millions of expatriates all over the world.
 But what exactly is an expat and how has the expatriate experience changed over the years?
-Here are some questions and answers on what it means to be an expat, a digital nomad, and other related ideas that impact their ability to make a successful cultural transition.

 - What is an Expat?

 - Expatriate Artists